CKalitin/ckalitin.github.io/_posts/2025-07-09-fsgp-team-insights.md

 The 2C test was half an hour, so the 0.2C test would be 10x longer at 300 minutes.

 They didn't spend the time to characterize all of their cells as they saw that they were similar enough from the manufacturer that they could be put into modules without much trepidation.

+So, If you have a good enough cell manufacturer, it isn't a strict requirement to characterize all of your cells.

 They use 21700 50E Samsung cells and said that the trailing 0 may mean it's a cylindrical cell (Not prismatic or pouch cells).